Suhas1020/News-Analysis/README.md

 ## Deployment

 The application is deployed on Hugging Face Spaces.
-Visit [project-url] to try it out.
+Visit https://huggingface.co/spaces/Suhas125/News-analysis to try it out.

 ## Contributing